 \section{Introduction}

 Moduli spaces of vector bundles over smooth curves have long been a subject of interest in algebraic geometry.
-Recall that due to the work of Mumford, Newstead, and Seshadri there is a projective moduli space $\overline{U}_{e,r}(C)$ of slope semi-stable vector bundles of degree $e$ and rank $r$ over $C$.
+Recall that due to the work of Mumford, Newstead, and Seshadri there is a projective moduli space $U_{e,r}(C)$ of slope semi-stable vector bundles of degree $e$ and rank $r$ over any fixed complex projective curve $C$.
 The result has since been generalized to other settings by many others.
-In particular, in \cite{simpson1994moduli}, Simpson constructed a moduli space of slope semi-stable sheaves on families of polarized projective schemes.
+In particular, in \cite{simpson1994moduli}, Simpson constructed a relative moduli space of slope semi-stable sheaves on families of polarized projective schemes.

-As a consequence of Simpson's result, there is a moduli space of slope semi-stable vector bundles for the universal curve $C^\circ_g\rightarrow M^\circ_g$ over the moduli space of smooth, automorphism-free curves, polarized by the relative canonical bundle (for $g\geq 2$).
-Though the scheme $\overline{M}_g$ does not admit a universal curve, it is natural to ask whether there is a universal moduli space of slope semi-stable bundles over $\overline{M}_g$ which compactifies the moduli space over the space of automorphism-free curves.
-Caporaso and Pandharipande affirmatively answered this question in the case $r=1$ and for general rank, respectively in \cite{pandharipande1996,caporaso1994compactification}.
+As a consequence of Simpson's result, there is a relative moduli space of slope semi-stable vector bundles for the universal curve $C^\circ_g\rightarrow M^\circ_g$ over the moduli space of smooth, automorphism-free curves, polarized by the relative canonical bundle (for $g\geq 2$).
+Though the coarse moduli space of Deligne--Mumford stable curves, $\overline{M}_g$, does not admit a universal curve, it is natural to ask whether there is a moduli space of slope semi-stable bundles over $\overline{M}_g$ that compactifies the universal moduli space over the space of automorphism-free curves.
+Caporaso and Pandharipande affirmatively answered this question in the case $r=1$ and for general rank respectively in \cite{caporaso1994compactification,pandharipande1996}.